Ministerial nurse practitioner scholarships

 - course fees

-- accommodation for compulsory face-to-face residential course attendance.
+- travel and accommodation for compulsory face-to-face residential course attendance

 How to apply